invariantlabs-ai/playwright-computer-use/README.md

 git clone https://github.com/invariantlabs-ai/playwright-computer-use.git
 ```

-Setup a virtual environment and install the requirements
+Install the dependencies:
 ```
-python -m venv venv
-. venv/bin/activate
+cd playwright-computer-use
-pip install .
+pip install -e .
 ```

-Create a `.env` basing on `.env-example` ([Anthropic Key](https://console.anthropic.com) and an optional [Invariant Key](https://explorer.invariantlabs.ai) for tracing)
+Create a `.env` basing on `.env-example` ([Anthropic Key](https://console.anthropic.com) and an optional [Invariant Key](https://explorer.invariantlabs.ai) for tracing).
+Then run:

-Then run

 ```
 python demo.py "How long does it take to travel from Zurich to Milan?"
 ```

-This will spawn an agent on your machine, that attempts to achieve whatever task you have in mind in the browser.
+This will spawn an agent on your machine that attempts to achieve whatever task you have in mind in the browser.

 ## Install As Package